-

 The intent is to resolve outstanding issues precluding local officials from presenting long-term quantifiable changes in the use of potable water for irrigation purposes through the use of cisterns.
 In addition, the workshop development structure will provide both directions on how to; give workshops, how to link with parties interested in sponsoring them (like the Florida Irrigation Society, ARCSA, and there has been some interest from the Plumbing, Heating and Cooling Contractors- PHCC), background technical information and where to get more information, reviews of applicable codes and standards nationwide, any conflict of interest issues associated with public officials promoting the materials, and potential liability issues raised by local governments and the FYN program.

-Statues: No known statues or laws.
+Statutes: No known statutes or laws.

 Taxes: No known tax incentives